alutov/ESP32-R4sGate-for-Redmond/README.md

 * **AM43 blinds** A-OK and similar)

 &emsp;The gateway supports 5 simultaneous BLE connections.
 Device management is also possible from the gateway web interface.
 The web interface is [simply protected with a password from Raerten](https://github.com/alutov/ESP32-R4sGate-for-Redmond/pull/67).
-To do this, the string in the form login:password must be encrypted in Base 64 and then entered into the Basic Auth field in the settings.
-The password string is output to the log when the gateway starts.<br/>
+The login and password are output to the log when the gateway starts.<br/>
 &emsp;Home Assistant Mqtt Discovery is supported.
 To enable it, you need to check **Hass Discovery** in the settings.
 It is possible to delete all data created by the gateway in Mqtt and devices in Home Assistant.
 To do this, select the **Delete Mqtt topics** option in the **Setting** tab and then click **Save setting** .
 After rebooting the gateway, only devices connected to the gateway will be recreated.
 Recommended when connecting the gateway for the first time and reconfiguring by removing devices.<br/>

 <details>